dennismogaka/SQL-SALES-ANALYSIS-/README.md

 # SQL-SALES-ANALYSIS
-# Table of Contents
+### Table of Contents
 - [ Project Overview](#project-overview)
 - [ Project Objective](#project-objective)
 - [ Data Used](#data-used)
 - [ Project Structure](#project-structure)
 - [ Findings](#findings)
 - [ Conclusion](#conclusion)
-## PROJECT OVERVIEW
+### PROJECT OVERVIEW
-## Project Title: SQL Sales Analysis
+#### Project Title: SQL Sales Analysis
-## Database:
+### Database:
 This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean and analyze sales data.
 The project involves performing exploratory data analysis (EDA) and answering specific business questions through SQL Queries.
-## OBJECTIVES
+### PROJECT OBJECTIVES
 1. Data Cleaning: Identify and fill any records with missing and NULL values.
 2. Exploratory Data Analysis [EDA]: Perform basic Exploratory data analysis to understand the data set.
 3. Business Analysis: Use SQL to answer specific questions and derive insights from the sales data.
-## PROJECT STRUCTURE
+### PROJECT STRUCTURE
 #### 1. DATA EXPLORATION AND CLEANING
-#### •	Record Count: Determine the total number of records in the total number of records in the dataset.
+ •	Record Count: Determine the total number of records in the total number of records in the dataset.

-#### •	Customer Count: Find out how many unique customers are in the dataset.
+ •	Customer Count: Find out how many unique customers are in the dataset.

-#### •	Category Count: Identify all the unique product categories in the dataset.
+ •	Category Count: Identify all the unique product categories in the dataset.

-#### •	Blanks: Check for any missing values in the dataset and derive records with missing values.
+ •	Blanks: Check for any missing values in the dataset and derive records with missing values.

-### 2. DATA ANALYSIS AND FINDINGS
+#### 2. DATA ANALYSIS AND FINDINGS

 The following SQL Queries were developed to answer specific business questions.

 1.**write a query to retrieve all records from a table name sample_sales_data**: